skeeto/skeeto.github.com/_posts/2014-09-02-C11-Lock-free-Stack.markdown

 The lstack repository linked at the top of the article includes a demo that searches for patterns in SHA-1 hashes (sort of like Bitcoin mining).
-It fires off one worker thread for each core and the results are all collected into the same stack.
-It's not *really* exercising the library thoroughly because no contended pops occur, but I couldn't think of a better example at the time.
+It fires off one worker thread for each core and the results are all collected into the same lock-free stack.
+It's not *really* exercising the library thoroughly because there are no contended pops, but I couldn't think of a better example at the time.

 The next thing to try would be implementing a C11, bounded, lock-free queue.
-It would also be more useful than a stack, particularly for common consumer-producer scenarios.
+It would also be more generally useful than a stack, particularly for common consumer-producer scenarios.

 [c11]: http://en.wikipedia.org/wiki/C11_(C_standard_revision)